Services we offer

 Located on the second floor in Study Room 1, this is a dedicated phone line that connects to area services such as ADVOCAP, Salvation Army, St. Vincent de Paul, FDL Food Pantry, Solutions Center and more.

-There are two charging stations with a variety of connectors: one on the first floor near the fireplace and another on the second floor next to the light therapy lamp.
+There is a charging station with a variety of connectors on the second floor near the light therapy lamp.

 There are public internet computers for ages 13 and over on the second floor, and for ages 12 and under in the Children's Room on the first floor.